25 MAY 2016

 For information media.
 Not an official record.

-Document Type: Briefing, Council Briefing, French text, Multimedia, Press Release, Video, Webcast
+Document Type: Briefing, French text, Multimedia, Press Release, Security Council Briefing, Video, Webcast

 Document Sources: Department of Public Information (DPI), Security Council, United Nations Special Coordinator for the Middle East Peace Process (UNSCO)